Anybody can apply to join.

 Members are of all ages, from all walks of life, and of any ability from expert to beginner.
 You don't have to be particularly fit, strong, or heavily-built - the target rifle after all does all the work.
 Shooting is one of the few individual and team sports where men and women compete together on equal terms.

 We need an original signed application form, photographs, a copy of an identification document and references.
-Prospective members should be aware that we are required to forward the names and addresses of all applicants to the City of London Police.
+Prospective members should be aware that we forward the ID documents, names and addresses of all applicants to the City of London Police.

-The referees should be firstly a responsible person (solicitor, doctor, JP, bank manager etc) who is unrelated to you and has known you for at least 2 years, and secondly someone who is a member of the club.
+Each referee should be a responsible person (solicitor, doctor, JP, bank manager etc) who is unrelated to you and has known you for at least 2 years, and secondly someone who is a member of the club.
 If you don't already know a member, (and most applicants don't), when you come to the range, ask one of us to sign your form.

 We will show you round (you aren't allowed to shoot until you are a member) and make sure that you know what we can offer.
 Your application form can then be sent off to the membership secretary with your cheque for the joining fee and your direct debit form for the monthly subscription fee.

-Once the Police check has been completed (which may take some time) your probationary membership card will be sent to you and you are then free to use the club.
+Once the whole screening process has been completed, your probationary membership card will be sent to you and you are then free to use the club.
 On your first few visits you will be briefed on safety and firearms handling, and shown how to shoot.